tool-belt/interface-forge/README.md

 You can place
-a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) as a factory schema value value.
+a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) as a factory schema value.
 At build-time, the generator's `.next` method will be called.
-You should be careful though when doing this that the generator function does not return or yield `{done: true}` during build-time.
+You should be careful. though, when doing this: The generator function does not return or yield `{done: true}` during build-time.

 There are two built-in convenience static methods that create _infinite_ generators: `.iterate` and `.sample`.
 Both methods accept an [iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) as a value, e.g. an Array, Set, Map etc.

-**NOTE** do not pass an infinite iterator to these builtin methods because that will create an infinite loop.
+**NOTE** do not pass an infinite iterator to these builtin methods: It will create an infinite loop.

 #### The .iterate method